rust-lang/book/nostarch/chapter02.md

 with `secret_number` means Rust will infer that `secret_number` should be a `u32` as well.
 So now the comparison will be between two values of the same type!

-Comp: Note that there is an emoji in the below paragraph

 The `parse` method will only work on characters that can logically be converted into numbers and so can easily cause errors.
 If, for example, the string